 I then put the piece in a vice and worked both edged with a regular screw driver and a hammer.
 Took a lot of very light hitting to mould the shape without braking the aluminum.
 Actually took me two tries, as I broke the last piece with the last few blows and cracked the sheet.

-Second sheet and much better and sharper edge and no broken edges 🙂
+Second sheet and much better and sharper edge with no broken edges 🙂 This might actually become a Vertical GPU bracket after all…

 This is after some finishing touches with hammer and pliers to keep the edges sharp and straight.
 Still amazes me how much you can create with a few simple hand tools.

-Had to fix the corners and give them a soft roundness, both for aesthetic reasons, but also for not scratching the case when mounting.
+Had to fix the corners of the GPU bracket and give them a soft roundness, both for aesthetic reasons, but also for not scratching the case when mounting.

 Next step was to make holes to give the plate a more pro look and to ensure air flow.
 Can’t forget about airflow.
 The aluminum piece still has the protective plastic on, thats why it looks so dull and grey.